CEMeNT-PSAAP/MCDC/docs/source/developer_guide/index.rst

 - Read :doc:`extending/index` when adding model fields, registered objects, polymorphic subtypes, or Numba-compatible transport behavior.
 - Read :doc:`documentation/index` when writing or reviewing project documentation.
 - Use :doc:`../contributing/index` for repository setup, development workflow, testing, and pull-request requirements.
+- Use :doc:`release_policy` when preparing, validating, and publishing a release.

 .. toctree::
    :maxdepth: 1